mbarreirinho/form3/README.md

      [X] Add a README detailing:

+     [X]  Your design decisions; if you are new to Terraform, let us know.

        - Yes, I'm new to Terraform despite having a certification that expired a few months ago.
          I don't work with Terraform on a daily basis.
 Currently, I'm more focused on CloudFormation, but I have worked on some Terraform projects.
          The Zeal Vora Udemy training was what I used for the certification exam, so I've already completed that training.
+For the firth approuch i organized the code in a environment group, and i transfer the sensible information to a file that would't be shared in the repository.
+The secong approuche os just to reduce the amount of code, and try to automate with less code the inclusion of a ner service or environment.

      [X] How your code would fit into a CI/CD pipeline.